Our friendly, safe city

 - released the Flood Flag Maps on Council's website, which indicate areas that are at potential risk of flooding.
 FloodWise Property Reports were also made available online, allowing residents to see the potential risk and type of flooding for a property and how high the flood may reach.
 Over 1 million reports have been generated to date

-- provided a free severe weather early notification service, Brisbane Early Warning Alert Service, to assist residents with early preparation of severe weather events
+- provided a free severe weather early notification service, Brisbane Severe Weather Alert, to assist residents with early preparation of severe weather events

 - assisted residents and businesses by responding to 12,710,371 customer requests through Council's Contact Centre since January 2006.